chubetho/Bachelor_Thesis/chapters/experimental.typ

 ]
 === End-to-End Testing

-End-to-End (E2E) testing is a comprehensive method for evaluating the entire workflow of an application.
+End-to-end (E2E) testing is a comprehensive method for evaluating the entire workflow of an application.
 Unlike unit tests, which focus on isolating components within a simulated environment, E2E testing replicates user interactions in a production-like setting to ensure that the system meets its requirements and functions as expected.
 Below is a basic E2E test intended to validate the navigation workflow.

-#figure(caption: "Simple E2E test to test the navigation workflow.")[
+#figure(caption: [Simple E2E test to test the navigation workflow.])[
   ```ts
   // e2e/tests/app.test.ts
   test('Navigation', async ({ page }) => {